neu-spiral/RBC-SatImg/README.md

 The results presented in our publication can be obtained by executing the `main_notebook.ipynb` (Jupyter Notebook) or the `main.py`file (Python script).

 ## Results
+A log file is generated in the `path_log_files` path (defined in `configuration.py`, class `Config`) everytime the main scripts are executed.
+Log files contain information regarding evenets in the code execution.

 ## References